base-fundy/fundy/README.md

 **Base** - Challenge 2 (Public Goods Funding Platform)

+**Arbitrum** - Open track(technical or non technical): Anything GOES!
+1. Public good mechanisms and allocation methods

-**Secret Network** - Build a dApp on any EVM chain that utilizes Secret Network’s “Privacy as a Service” capabilities.
+**Secret Network** - Build a dApp on any EVM chain that utilizes Secret Network

 **Sablier** - Develop an innovative solution that builds on top of the Sablier products - or enhances their overall UX.